 Enquiring further into the subject of human conditioning – and beyond – Renée Paule takes us past another milestone on her continuing journey of self-reflection, wherein she looks at and discusses the society created and sustained by us.
 As with Renée’s previous books, her unique perspective gives no answers and is self-help in its purist… [Read More]

 This book is now out of print.
 ‘A Three Course Meal for the Mind’ combines three books into a single volume: ‘On The Other Hand’, ‘Just Around The Bend’ and ‘Louder Than a Whisper’ (also available separately).
 The books chronical Renée Paule’s philosophical journey of self-reflection.
 She questions many facets of life that we take… [Read More]

-Louder Than a Whisper; Clearer Than a Bell challenges the status quo of Humanity by inviting it to look at the morass of confusion, despair and uncertainty that pervade our society.
-Through a series of heartfelt essays this book examines topics such as ‘Pride’, ‘Desire’, ‘Responsibility’, ‘Betrayal’ and ‘Loneliness’.
-What are they and how do they affect our lives?
+This book challenges the status quo of humanity by inviting us to look at the morass of confusion, despair and uncertainty that pervade our society.
+Through this series of heartfelt essays Renée examines topics such as ‘Pride’, ‘Desire’, ‘Responsibility’, ‘Betrayal’ and ‘Loneliness’ – what are they and how do they affect our lives?
 These topics… [Read More]